 ABOUT MAMA BIASHARA

-This has been working very well.
-Hundreds of families now have an income.
+Thousands of families now have an income.
 A continuing income.
-Not much but enough for mother and children to survive on.
-Many of the women are HIV+, but what MAma Biashara has discovered is that the worst disease here - and elsewhere in Africa - is not really HIV, but poverty.
+Not much but enough for mother (and/or father) and children to survive on.
+One thing Mama Biashara has discovered is that the worst disease here - and elsewhere in Africa - is not really HIV, but poverty.
 Total poverty.
 People die of that kind of poverty every day here in the slums.
 And the cure for poverty is not charity, but business.

-Of course Mama Biashara takes food supplements and medicines (cod liver oil saves lives out there!), educational supplies, baby food, condoms and, when we can, donated phones and computer equipment.
+Mama Biashara also takes food supplements and medicines (cod liver oil saves lives out there!), educational supplies, baby food, condoms and anything from here that will help start a business there.